Applying Standards, Regulatory Authority, and Role Boundaries

 Applying Requirements to Conditions

 A standard becomes useful only when translated into field criteria.
-If a regulation requires safe access, the CHST should look for ladders, stairs, ramps, landing conditions, housekeeping, lighting, and maintenance.
-If a standard requires a written program, the CHST should verify worker training, task planning, inspections, and records.
-If a manufacturer manual requires level ground and outriggers, the CHST should compare setup to the manual, soil support, cribbing, slope, and load path.
+If a rule requires safe access, look for ladders, stairs, ramps, landings, housekeeping, lighting, and maintenance.
+If it requires a written program, verify training, task planning, inspections, and records.
+If a manufacturer manual requires level ground and outriggers, compare the actual setup to the manual, soil support, cribbing, slope, and load path.

 Conflict and Escalation

-Conflicts should be resolved before work continues.
-If the owner specification, regulation, and manufacturer manual point in different directions, the team should involve management, the qualified person, the owner, and the AHJ as needed.
-The CHST should document the issue, interim controls, decision maker, and final direction.
+Conflicts are resolved before work continues.
+When owner spec, regulation, and manufacturer manual diverge, involve management, the qualified person, the owner, and the AHJ (authority having jurisdiction) as needed.
+The CHST documents the issue, interim controls, decision maker, and final direction.
+The most defensible exam answer pauses the task and routes the technical call to the correct authority.

-A subcontractor wants to use a mobile elevating work platform on a sloped slab that exceeds the slope limit in the operator manual.
+A subcontractor wants to operate a mobile elevating work platform on a slab that exceeds the slope limit in the operator manual.
 What is the best CHST response?

 A fire marshal requires a temporary access lane to remain open, but stored materials block it.
 Which authority issue is most relevant?